Rethima-Reddy/sample/README.md

   <h2>Requirements:</h2>
   <p>
     <li>Mobile with the Android operating System.  </li>
-    <li>We need the above API properties to run the app and to have good user interface.  </li>
     <li>Minimum 1 GB RAM.  </li>
     <li>Minimum 8 GB internal storage  </li>
     <li>To run this app we need internet.  </li>